luisarizmendi/edge-demos/demos/microshift-disconnected/README.md

   >
   >  Include one single object per file, do not split different objects using `---` in the same file.

-You can also add or change the proposed automations scripts that you find under `files/others/rhde-automation`.
+You can also add or change the proposed automation scripts that you find under `files/others/rhde-automation`.
 Those will be digitally signed and encrypted by the playbooks so the edge device apply them once you connect the USB after the first deployment.

 ### ~ ~ ~ ~ Create the image and the ISO ~ ~ ~ ~